 Dental Office Front Desk Scheduling Tips

-Dental receptionist taking an appointment on the phone.Your front desk can make or break your marketing.
+Your front desk can make or break your marketing.
 An inexperienced, poorly trained receptionist can inadvertently send prospective patients away in droves!
-We have listened to many thousands of new patient calls into dental practices as part of our call tracking service and we have isolated the major issues receptionists run into.
+We have listened to many thousands of new patient calls to dental practices as part of our call-tracking service, and we have identified the major issues receptionists encounter.

 What to Look Out for in Your Front Desk Personnel